MakerGear/MakerGearU1Profiles/readme.md

 All profiles can be modified to different nozzle size in Simplify3D by changing: 1) the nozzle diameter, and 2) the extrusion width.

 ### Problems?
 Don't fret - we're here to help!
-Visit our [Support Page](https://www.makergear.com/pages/support).
+Visit our [Support Page](https://www.makergear.com/pages/support) to contact us.

+### Anti-Collision Features
+The Ultra One has built in safeties at the front and back of the machine to prevent collisions.
+For more information and how to disable them, see [this article](https://makergear.zendesk.com/hc/en-us/articles/360030848352).